baleada/docs/assets/md/logic/api-design.md

 :::
-## Why classes & subclasses provide certain state and methods
+## Why classes & factories provide certain state and methods
 :::

 Baleada Logic follows a consistent process for determing which state and methods are provided by classes: